Residential development of 66 dwellings

 The proposed site is to the north of Drury Lane and extends to 4.3 acres.

-We are planning to put forward proposals and a formal outline planning application to Flintshire Council that will deliver much needed new homes in the area.
+Muller has put forward proposals and a formal outline planning application to Flintshire Council that will deliver much needed new homes in the area.

 The proposal is for 66 homes on the site to the north of Drury Lane and is within easy reach of existing facilities including schools, shops, leisure centre, medical centre, bus stops and train station.